Mikey Artelle's Puppets: Past Shows

 The Gingerbread Man This show was created in 2014.
 I built new puppets of all the characters.
 Here's the little guy himself riding on top of the Fox.
 We performed this show at schools and daycares.

-After this I started focusing more on drawing and my comic books, so I haven't performed any shows in quite a while.
+After this show I started focusing more on drawing and my comic books, so I haven't performed any shows in quite a while.
 Creating and presenting a touring puppet show is very time consuming work, so I guess I'm on a bit of an extended break.
 I still love puppets though, and keep a selection of my own puppet gang on display in my bedroom and around the house where I can see them every day.

 Click here to return to the main directory page.